-During your four years at GMC, the Office of Career and Personal Development provides thoughtful guidance – tailored to helping you achieve your individual goals – as you explore career options, acquire the skills to present yourself in a professional manner, and engage in satisfying and valuable work experiences.
+During your four years at Green Mountain College, the Office of Career and Personal Development (OCPD) provides thoughtful guidance—tailored to helping you achieve your individual goals—as you explore career options, acquire the skills to present yourself in a professional manner, and engage in satisfying and valuable work experiences.

-- Beginning in your Freshman year, we offer guidance on how to choose a major and provide you with online skills and interest assessment tools.
+- Beginning in your First Year, we offer guidance on how to choose a major and provide you with online skills and interest assessment tools.

 - Throughout your Sophomore and Junior years, we help you write a compelling resume and persuasive cover letters, teach you how to confidently interview, and provide guidance during your search for fulfilling internships.